Skip to content

 Market size is an argument, not a number.

 TAM slides with nine-figure numbers impress nobody who has looked at one before.
-What investors actually want is the chain of reasoning that produces the number.
+What actually holds up is the chain of reasoning that produces the number.

 09 May 20267 min read